-QPTC want to keep you, the members, up to date with plans for the clubhouse, specifically future rental agreements.
+QPTC want to keep you, the members, up to date with plans for the clubhouse, specifically our future rental agreements.

 In accordance with the proposal we made to the council in summer 2017, which was accepted by the council’s ETS committee in November last year, Queens Park Tennis Club is actively preparing to make the pavilion available for hire to individuals and organisations.

 While venue hire has gone on informally for many years – Friends of Queens Park, Brighton & Hove Parks League, local councillors etc – QPTC is now aiming to do this on a commercial basis, on a larger scale, to raise much needed revenue for the club.

 To this end, we have gone to great lengths to refurbish and upgrade the clubhouse, including CCTV, new furniture, wifi and, most recently, central heating.
 Thanks to Mel for his huge efforts in this area, and to the additional help from the directors and members over numerous volunteer events.
 Thank you all, particularly Eddie Crowther, who supplied and installed quality wood panelling for the radiators, among many other invaluable tasks.

 This has helped us to managed the process at a reasonable cost.
 We got a great deal on the installation of the central heating – vital for allowing the pavilion to operate as a year round venue – but it’s still a significant cost that we need to recover.

 What has this got to do with tennis?
 Everything.
 We are planning for this year and for the next 25 years, to equip QPTC for the long term.
 Since we are now obliged to preserve and maintain our own tennis courts, we need to secure all possible revenue streams to fund that key aim.

 QPTC directors are actively applying for various public grants to help us maintain the clubhouse and meet our financial obligations.
 The goal, as ever, is affordable tennis for as many people as possible.
 This does, however, require regular income beyond court fees and membership.